 It is expected that all assignments be completed on time.
 Each assignment not completed will result in a loss of 10 points in addition to any points the actual assignment may be worth.
 Throughout the semester you will have regular reading assignments.
 In addition to your textbook, you may be assigned additional reading material.
 No assignments should be turned in late unless you have permission from the instructor.
-If you are absent form class it is your responsibility to find out what you missed.
+If you are absent from class it is your responsibility to find out what you missed.

 Event Team Project Assignments - Each student will be working in small groups of 3-4 students to complete a Major Event Project and a Final Presentation.
-This project will consist of 3 draft submissions must all be made through Blackboard and a Final Project submission that will be turned in via hard copy in a binder.
-Each team will also present their work to the class with a Power Point slideshow.
+This project will consist of 3 draft submissions and a Final Project submission which all must be made through Blackboard.
+Each team will also present their final project to the class with a Power Point slideshow and any other additional items that will strongly communicate the intention of your project.
 Each team will be given the same amount of time determined during the first few weeks of class depending on the number of students enrolled (including Q&A) to present their final project.
 Any team assignment handed in late will receive half credit.

-Individual Assignments - Each student will be responsible for an Site Analysis Paper as well as Peer Evaluations after each draft and final project submission that should all be submitted via Blackboard.
+Individual Assignments - Each student will be responsible for an Site Analysis Paper as well as Peer Evaluations after each of the 3 drafts and final project submission that should all be submitted via Blackboard.
 Peer evaluations will reflect the team member's performance as a part of the group project.
 Any team member who received consistently low peer evaluations may lose up to 100 points (no credit) on the final project and final project presentation.
 The instructor will determine deduction amounts, if any, based on the team feedback.